fastify/fastify/docs/Routes.md

   `request` is defined in [Request](https://github.com/fastify/fastify/blob/master/docs/Request.md).

   `reply` is defined in [Reply](https://github.com/fastify/fastify/blob/master/docs/Reply.md).
-* `schemaResolver(key, allSchemas)`: passes in a custom schema resolver.
+* `schemaResolver(keyRef, allSchemas)`: passes in a custom schema resolver.
 See [here](https://github.com/fastify/fastify/blob/master/docs/Validation-and-Serialization.md#sharing-schemas-cached-validation-serialization)

-  `key` is a string key referencing a schema.
+  `keyRef` is a string key referencing a schema.

   `allSchemas` is a dictionary of the schemas that have been added through `addSchema`.